 Specifically, flow control laws that direct local waste to publicly owned processing or disposal facilities, including transfer stations, recycling centers and landfills, have been held to be facially neutral legislation that does not discriminate against interstate commerce.
 As such, laws directing waste to public facilities are reviewed to determine whether they impose any incidental burdens on interstate commerce that substantially outweigh the public benefits that they provide.
-Flow control laws that are limited in territorial scope, do not interfere with the regulatory systems in neighboring jurisdictions, and support a comprehensive public waste management system have been held to be constitutional by the United States Second Circuit Court of Appeals, which exercises jurisdiction over the District.
+Flow control laws that are limited in territorial scope, do not interfere with the regulatory systems in neighboring jurisdictions, and support a comprehensive public waste management system have been held to be constitutional by the U.S. Second Circuit Court of Appeals, which exercises jurisdiction over the District, and the U.S. Supreme Court.